The Top 5 Kayaking Spots In Melbourne

 (Lower) Yarra River

-With the exception of the Melbourne Cricket Ground, there are few iconic Melbourne landmarks that are as instantly recognisable as the Yarra River.
-And one of the best ways to explore what it has to offer is kayaking.
+With the exception of the Melbourne Cricket Ground, there are few Melbourne landmarks as iconic as the Yarra River.
+From its source hundreds of kilometres away in the Yarra Ranges, this gentle watercourse winds its way through farmlands and plains before meeting the city and emptying into Port Phillip Bay.
+And one of the best ways to explore this last stretch of its epic journey is by kayaking.

 The lower Yarra section of the river refers (loosely) to the part that stretches from Toorak and South Yarra to Fishermans Bend and Docklands.
-Not only is the lower Yarra a hub for many of the city's cultural and social events, it is also an outstanding kayaking location.
+Not only is the lower Yarra a hub for many of the city's cultural and social events, it's also an outstanding kayaking spot.

-Kayaking on the Yarra River is unmatched as a paddling trip where you get to transition from the natural environment at the South Yarra end to the urban wonder of Birrarung Marr, the rowing club boathouses and Federation Square at Princes Bridge, and then Southbank, the CBD and South Wharf before arriving in the Docklands precinct.
+Kayaking on the Yarra River is unmatched as a paddling trip.
+You transition from the natural environment at the South Yarra end to the urban wonder of Birrarung Marr, the rowing club boathouses and Federation Square at Princes Bridge, and then on to Southbank, the CBD and South Wharf before you arrive in the Docklands precinct.

-All watercraft using the Yarra are required to keep to the right, and although it's perfect for kayaking beginners with its calmer waters and spectacular views, completing the Docklands to South Yarra (or vice-versa) round trip can be physically demanding, so make sure you stay within the limits of your fitness capabilities.
-Luckily, there are plenty of resting and refuelling stops to sample along the way!
+All watercraft using the Yarra are required to keep to the right, and although its calmer waters and spectacular views make it perfect for beginner kayakers, completing the round trip from Docklands to South Yarra (or vice-versa) can be physically demanding.
+It'll help to kit yourself out with the right kayaking accessories to ensure you're comfortable, and make sure you stay within the limits of your fitness capabilities.
+Luckily, there are plenty of opportunities to rest and refuel along the way!

 Regular kayakers and paddlers recommend launching at Como Landing on Alexandra Ave (adjacent to Como Park North) or Morell Bridge near the Botanic Gardens.
-Cray's Landing on Alexandra Avenue between Yarra Street and the Church Street Bridge is another option, but parking and getting your kayak to the water's edge can be challenging with the addition of many high-rise apartment buildings to the area.
+Cray's Landing on Alexandra Avenue between Yarra Street and the Church Street Bridge is another option, but parking can be challenging with the addition of many high-rise apartment buildings to the area, and you'll want the right kayak transport gear to get to the water's edge.

 St Kilda Beach